2023 Best Rehabilitation Professions Bachelor's Degree Schools

 Full Rehabilitation & Therapeutic Professions at Saint Francis University Report

-University of North Dakota ranked #11 on this year’s Best Rehabilitation Professions Bachelor’s Degree Schools list.
-Located in the city of Grand Forks, UND is a public school with a large student population.
+University of North Dakota did quite well in this year’s ranking of the best places for rehabilitation and therapeutic professions students to get a bachelor’s degree.
+It came in at #11 on the list.
+Located in the city of Grand Forks, UND is a public college with a fairly large student population.

 After completing their Bachelor's Degree, rehabilitation graduates from UND carry an average student debtload of $24,396.